peakpg/git-er-done/README.md

 ## Syntax

-Possible ideas:
+Things you can do:

 ```
+gd - Lists all available commands.
-gd feature new_widget
+gd feature new_widget - Creates a new feature branch with the name 'new_widget'.
-gd done new_widget
+gd done new_widget  - Completes a feature branch with the name 'new_widget'.
 gd hotfix
 gd done
 ```